SSC-2016/labs/README.md

 Report should include the evidences to support the observations.
 Evidences include packet traces, screendumps, etc.

 ## Important!!!
-Final grades - draft
+Final grades
-- total number of labs is 8
+- total number of labs is 9
-- students can have maximum 2 absences out of 8 labs
+- students can have maximum 1 absences out of 9 labs
-- each absence will be counted as 0
+  - the absence will be counted as 0
 - days left for clearing up absences
-  - 15-16 November
   - 22-23 November
-  - only 29 November
+  - week 14 of the semester (to be decided)

 ### Quizz